Holence/DongliTeahouseStudio2/README.md

 `pyinstaller .\single.spec`

-Finnaly, move these three things into `./dist/DongliTeahouseStudio` (or `./dist` if it's single executable build)
+Finnaly, move these 4 things into `./dist/DongliTeahouseStudio` (or `./dist` if it's single executable build)

 - `qt.conf` (this is an optimization option for font rendering)
 - `default.css` (this is a stylesheet for generating Epub)